 Many in our community will benefit from the following income program such as African Drummers, Dancers, Jazz and other musicians of various genres and styles, Rap, Spoken Word/poets, authors, Painters, Sculptors and other creative artist who have to have a job to supplement their income...some such as authors, recording artist and artist and local business owners will also be able to offer their and products and services to those who join and become members of their income partners.

-I have generated over $60,000 marketing a antioxidant healing nutritional juice from Brazil, and over $10,000 with a gifting program several years ago...I am not promoting the formation of a susu, MLM, or a Network Marketing or gifting program… I have taken this viable, ancient concept known as SuSu, and joined a program that provides the opportunity to leverage (increase, turn over, and keep in the community) dollars of virtually any amount.
+I have generated over $60,000 marketing a antioxidant healing nutritional juice from Brazil, and over $10,000 with a gifting program several years ago...I am not promoting the formation of a susu,or a gifting program… I have taken this viable, ancient concept known as SuSu, and joined a program that provides the opportunity to leverage (increase, turn over, and keep in the community) dollars of virtually any amount.

-this is the link to the low cost one time payment $30 entry program.
-For those who join our network, they will be eligible for a bonus...
-Diaspora Connections CD ( see video at top left hand side of page) featuring Abiodun Oyewole and Percussionist Baba Don of the Last Poets, former New Jersey Poet Laureate who is now an ancestor..Baba Amiri Baraka, Grammy award nominated Carla Cook, the God father of Souls music director, Tyrone Jefferson and Percussionist, Baba Wesley Gray, when you gave up your $100 qualifier in the E1ulife program…..in the form of an African drum, a health appliance such as a food blender or juicer, and many other musical instruments and household appliances.
+This is the link to the low cost one time payment $200 entry program.
+For those who join our network, they will be eligible for a various bonus' depending on your initial growth in the team partnership and members who follow you...once I recieve $300 or more...you will recive a free authentic woven African Kente cloth...At $500, you will recieve and authentic Arican dJembe drum...This proposal is subject to be adjusted my January 25, 2024...to make sure that the numbers are fair and resaonable....I am in the process to see if I can also offer a free Diaspora Connections CD or download...Please see video at top left hand side of page) featuring Abiodun Oyewole and Percussionist Baba Don of the world famous Last Poets, former New Jersey Poet Laureate who is now an ancestor..Baba Amiri Baraka, Grammy award nominated Carla Cook, the God father of Souls music director, Tyrone Jefferson and Percussionist, Baba Wesley Gray,…..

-We have seen how in the music industry, particularly independent record labels of the rap genre, are able to generate millions for individual performers who cater to devoted fans and followers in the club circuit, concerts and the virtual cyber social network.
+We have seen how in the music industry, particularly independent record labels of the rap genre, are able to generate millions if not billions for individual performers who cater to devoted fans and followers in the club circuit, concerts and the virtual cyber social network.

 Needless to say, none of the fans or followers reap any financial benefits, or residual income as a result of being a purchaser of recordings, art, clothing (tee shirts), perfumes and other merchandise sold by these entertainers.